 With the freelancer programs in the SaganMorrow.com School, I’m not going to tell you that you absolutely need to be using one platform over another.

 Instead, I’m going to show you the exact steps to take and questions to ask to identify which platforms are right for YOU.

 Maybe you’ll realize you just need a blog and Twitter.
 Or perhaps Instagram and a newsletter are perfect for you.
 Or maybe you’re going to fall in love with LinkedIn, Facebook, and Pinterest.

 If you don’t want to use a particular social media platform to market your business, that’s okay!
 We’ll find a totally different one for you.
 (And if you don’t want to use social media AT ALL, that’s okay too!
 You’ll also get tips for in-person marketing strategies.)

 I’ll help you to get more focused AND to reduce the overwhelm that you’re feeling, thanks to the clear lessons, practical worksheets, and actionable steps in this group coaching program.

 Lack of confidence, fear of moving forward, and confusion about what to work on are all problems for freelancers… but it’s all about a mindset shift!

-In Set Yourself Up For Freelancing Success, you’ll get a video training (and worksheet, and cheat sheet) for working through any confidence issues you might have.
+In Productivity Powerhouse, you’ll get access to pep talks, lessons, and trainings for working through any confidence issues you might have.